 All Tripawds have a different recovery timeline, but most take anywhere from three to six weeks for a healthy recovery.
 That doesn’t mean your pet will be 100 percent back to their usual activities again, but they will be strong enough to enjoy short, sweet walks and quality play time with you once again.

 Remember, be patient during this time.
 Focus on your pet’s joy at seeing you again.
 Smile and present strong, positive energy.
-We guarantee your Tripawd will fell empowered by it.
+We guarantee your Tripawd will feel empowered by it.